radunegulescu/mega-pytorch/README.md

 ## Prerequisites

-Please follow [INSTALL.md](INSTALL.md) for installation instructions, in order to be able to run the demo.
+Please follow [INSTALL.md](INSTALL.md) for installation instructions, in order to run the demo.

 ## Pretrained models

-Pretrained models to download in the mega-pytorch root folder in order to run the demo:
+Pretrained models to download in the mega-pytorch root folder, in order to run the demo:

 Model | Backbone | AP50 | AP (fast) | AP (med) | AP (slow) | Link
 :---: | :---: | :---: | :---: | :---: | :---: |:---: